Skip to main content

 Check your OS version

-Depending on the OS version, the command to generate a Base64 URL-safe encoded version of your key may slightly differ.
+Depending on your OS version, the command to generate a Base64 URL-safe encoded version of your key may differ slightly.
 Please check your OS reference manual for the correct syntax.

 Check if the encoded output ends with %